 Our urban public transport network links all parts of Greater Christchurch, as well as the nearby towns of Rangiora, Kaiapoi, Woodend, Pegasus, Waikuku, Rolleston, Templeton, Springston, Lincoln and Prebbleton.
 Private bus operators are awarded routes through a tender process.
-Information about fares and timetables is on our Metro website(external link).
-Bus stop and route data is available via Canterbury Maps(external link) and our Data Catalogue(external link).
+Information about fares and timetables is on the Metro website(external link).
+Bus stop and route data is available via Canterbury Maps(external link) and the Metro Developer Portal(external link).

 By the numbers